bennsantos20/readme-generator/README.md

   ## Installation
   run npm i
   ## Usage
-  un node index.js and then answer following prompts
+  run node index.js and then answer following prompts
   ## License
-  Apache
+  Apache 2.0
   ## Contributing
-  If you would like to contribute to this project, please add me on git hub.
+  If you would like to contribute to this project, please add me on github.
   ## Tests
   run npm test
   ## Questions